 Vertical SaaS

-This tendency is expected to be one of the leading SaaS future trends.
+This tendency is expected to be one of the leading SaaS trends of the future.
 Notably, logistics, retail, analytics, and health BI software are promising spheres for adopting vertical cloud for now.

 Speaking of vertical SaaS, our team has just the right case to share.
 Recently, we developed a custom SaaS platform for the bakery.
 It is a vertical SaaS that connects cake makers and customers, aiming to facilitate their operations in Australia.
 The solution includes a convenient quote system and a simple messaging feature.
 Through them, customers can indicate what cake they want, on which occasion, and other parameters.